 5. The final step is disconnecting one of the APIC nodes from Pod1 and connecting it to Pod2.
-It is worth noticing that an APIC node keeps the same IP address (assigned from the TEP Pool valid for the fabric it was initially connected), so simply connecting the node to a pair of leaf nodes part of Pod2 is all that is required for it to re-join the APIC cluster.
+The APIC node should be reset and the initial setup script should be run again to ensure it can get connected to the new Pod.
+It is worth noticing that an APIC node keeps the same IP address (assigned from the TEP Pool valid for the fabric it was initially connected).

 Migrating from ACI Stretched Fabric to ACI Multi-Pod